Msch0150/numishare-docker/README.md

     http://localhost:10204/solr

 > If required, change "localhost" to your local IP address.
 > By default the "admin" user is setup without password.
-Dont't forget to change it.
+Don't forget to change it.